Bring Forth Fruit unto God

 The true Christian brings forth spiritual fruit by the power of God the Holy Spirit.

-By Simon Padbury 15 June 2019 6 minutes read
+By Simon Padbury 15 June 2019 10 minutes read

-The first marriage stands for the law of God, also known as the Old Covenant.1 The first husband represents any person who is under this law; and the wife represents the very soul of that person.
+The first marriage stands for the law of God, also known as the Old Covenant.2 The first husband represents any person who is under this law; and the wife represents the soul of that person.
 (However, a person and his or her soul are one entity, even though we sometimes make the distinction that a person is a person that has a soul.)

 Then the apostle reasons that the case is similar for the Christian, but with a most important difference: “Wherefore, my bretheren, ye also are become dead to the law by the body of Christ” (v.4a).

-The law of God condemns all who are under it to Hell, because Adam our first parent disobediently ate of the forbidden fruit, breaking the law (see Genesis 2.16-17; 3.17-19; Romans 5.2; 1 Corinthians 15.22).
-Plus, we each heap up further condemnation every time we ourselves sin (Romans 3.23).
+The law of God condemns all who are under it to hell, because Adam our first parent disobediently ate of the forbidden fruit, breaking the law (see Genesis 2:16-17; 3:17-19; Romans 5:2; 1 Corinthians 15:22).
+Plus, we each heap up further condemnation every time we ourselves sin (Romans 3:23).

 But now, we are delivered from the condemnation of the law because we have become dead to the law by the body of Christ, who died for us.
 And as we have seen, this deliverance was applied to our souls at our conversion—by the baptism of the Holy Spirit.